South Central Florida Express: Sugar Express

-The South Central Florida Express now runs the No. 148 locomotive as part of USSC's heritage tourist passenger train named the Sugar Express.
+Locomotive No. 148 now pulls USSC's heritage tourist passenger train named the Sugar Express.
 During the summer months of 2021, U.S. Sugar acquired an ex-Wabash turntable from St. Louis, Missouri, which will eventually be used to turn the No. 148 locomotive around at Clewiston.
 In need of rolling stocks for the Sugar Express, U.S. Sugar initially leased the Georgia 300 observation car.
-They also acquired an ex-Pennsylvania Railroad lounge car renamed from William Penn to Palmdale, along with an ex-Santa Fe and Amtrak baggage car converted into an open-air car and named the Miami Locks.
-Additionally, USSC acquired three ex-Great Northern Railway passenger cars and an ex-Pennsylvania Railroad observation car from the United Railroad Historical Society of New Jersey and the Galveston Railroad Museum, respectively.
-All of the rolling stock will be repainted in an Illinois Central City of Miami homage livery.
-U.S. Sugar also purchased a second 4-6-2 steam locomotive, Atlantic Coast Line 1504 from the North Florida Chapter of the National Railway Historical Society in Jacksonville, Florida, which will become part of the Sugar Express after it is restored to operating condition.
-They even acquired a former New Georgia Railroad auxiliary tender from the Southeastern Railway Museum in Duluth, Georgia, to supply extra water for both the Nos.
-148 and 1504 locomotives.
+They also acquired an ex-Pennsylvania Railroad (PRR) lounge car renamed from William Penn to Palmdale, along with former Santa Fe (AT&SF) and Amtrak (AMTK) baggage car converted into an open-air car and named the Miami Locks.
+Additionally, U.S. Sugar acquired three ex-Great Northern Railway (GN) passenger cars and an ex-PRR observation car from the United Railroad Historical Society of New Jersey and the Galveston Railroad Museum, respectively.
+All of the rolling stock will be repainted in an Illinois Central (IC) City of Miami homage livery.
+U.S. Sugar also acquired a former New Georgia Railroad auxiliary tender from the Southeastern Railway Museum in Duluth, Georgia, to supply extra water for the No. 148 locomotive.

 On December 12, 2021, the Sugar Express ran its first public excursion, featuring the No. 148 locomotive pulling the Lake Placid Limited train from Clewiston to Lake Placid and back.
 On January 29-30, 2022, U.S. Sugar and Trains Magazine hosted a private photo charter of the No. 148 locomotive pulling passenger and freight consists.
 On April 23-25, the No. 148 locomotive participated in taking the American Association of Private Railroad Car Owners' (AAPRCO) special Sugarland Limited train on a multi-day tour around the Lake Okeechobee counties.
-Sugar Express continues to operate a full season of events, including special holiday train events for Lake Placid, Sebring, and Clewiston, Florida, as well as short trips and all-day excursions in and around the Lake Okeechobee region.
+The Sugar Express continues to operate a full season of events, including special holiday train events for Lake Placid, Sebring, and Clewiston, Florida, as well as short trips and all-day excursions in and around the Lake Okeechobee region.
 In 2024, USSC leased a former FEC observation car the Bay Biscayne from the East Tennessee Railcar.
+In late January 2026, U.S. Sugar officially placed the ex-PRR observation car, now named the Clewiston, into service for private group charter trains.